Nikon D600 vs Sony HX99

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 5 years and 11 months of technical progress since the D600 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D600 emerges as the winner of the contest (18 : 16 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D600 comes out slightly ahead of the HX99 (18 : 17 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.